peterhinch/micropython-async/PRIMITIVES.md

 ## 3.6 Task Cancellation

+In `uasyncio` task cancellation is achieved by throwing an exception to the coro to be cancelled.
+Cancellation occurs when it is next scheduled.
+If a coro issues `await uasyncio.sleep(secs)` or `uasyncio.sleep_ms(ms)` scheduling will not occur until the time has elapsed.
+This introduces latency into cancellation which matters in certain use-cases.

-This is supported by two classes, `NamedCoro` and `Cancellable`.
-The `NamedCoro` class enables a task to be associated with a user supplied name, enabling it to be cancelled and its status checked.
+Cancellation is supported by two classes, `NamedTask` and `Cancellable`.
+The `NamedTask` class enables a task to be associated with a user supplied name, enabling it to be cancelled and its status checked.

-The `Cancellable` class is a convenience and does nothing that can't be done with `NamedCoro` and `Barrier` instances.
-It provides for a set of anonymous tasks to be cancelled by a task which awaits the completion of cancellation.
+The `Cancellable` class allows the creation of named groups of anonymous tasks which may be cancelled as a group.
+Crucially this awaits confirmation of completion of cancellation of all tasks in the group.

-The point here is that the `uasyncio` method of task cancellation is to send an exception to the task.
-This will only be processed when the task is next scheduled, so response (from the point of view of the cancelling task, and also in real time) is not immediate.
+It is also possible to determine completion of cancellation of `NamedTask` objects by means of the `Barrier` class.
+This is detailed below.

+For cases where cancellation latency is of concern `asyn.py` offers a `sleep` function which can reduce this.

-### 3.6.1 NamedCoro
+### 3.6.1 sleep

+Pause for a period as per `uasyncio.sleep` but with reduced exception handling latency.

+The asynchronous `sleep` function takes two args:
+ * `t` Time in seconds.
+May be integer or float.
+ * `granularity` Integer >= 0, units ms. Default 100.
+Defines the maximum
+ latency.
+Small values reduce latency at cost of increased scheduler workload.

+This repetaedly issues `uasyncio.sleep_ms(t)` where t <= `granularity`.

+### 3.6.2 NamedTask

-A `NamedCoro` instance is associated with a user-defined name.
-The `NamedCoro` class maintains a `dict` of coros indexed by the name.
-The purpose is that the name may outlive the task: a coro may end but the class enables its state to be checked.
+A `NamedTask` instance is associated with a user-defined name such that the name may outlive the task: a coro may end but the class enables its state to be checked.
 It may be cancelled with no need to verify that it is still running.
 These usage examples assume a user coro `foo` taking two integer arguments.